Table of Contents

 - Other notable company events.
 Outside of key events, any notable event that exemplifies the organizational culture or values should be included in your company history.

-How To Write Your Company’s History
+How to Write Your Company’s History

 The elements to include in your company history will help kickstart the brainstorming process.
 Follow the steps below to create an informative, compelling company history for your organization.

-1. Research Competitor Company History
+1. Research Competitor Company Histories

 To get a better idea of what your finished result should look like, research and analyze competitor company history resources.
 They can help inform what type of events you need to research within your company and provide inspiration for how to design your final product.